iamursky/iamursky/README.md

 ## Sponsor my Open Source Project

 I create apps that help people stay healthy, study, and be productive.
 My apps are completely free to ensure they’re accessible to everyone around the world.
-By sponsoring my work, you help make it possible.
+By sponsoring my work, you make it possible.

 * [Patreon](patreon.com/ilya_amursky)